Who is Commonwealth Financial Systems?

 Commonwealth Financial Systems Complaints

 Most debt collection agencies have numerous complaints filed against them with the Consumer Financial Protection Bureau (CFPB) and the Better Business Bureau (BBB).
-Most consumer complaints are about inaccurate reporting, harassment, or failure to verify a debt.
-If a debt collector is harassing you, you may want to consider filing a complaint.
+Most complaints are about inaccurate reporting, harassment, or failure to verify a debt.
+If you are being harassed, consider filing a complaint.

 Your Rights When Dealing with Commonwealth Financial Systems

 Debt collection agencies must abide by state and federal laws in the United States.
-For example, the Fair Debt Collection Practices Act prohibits a debt collector from using abusive, unfair, or deceptive practices.
-In addition, the FDCPA provides you with many rights to ensure that collection agencies don’t take advantage of you.
-In particular:
+The Fair Debt Collection Practices Act (FDCPA) prohibits abusive, unfair, or deceptive practices and ensures your rights are protected:

 - It is a violation of federal law for Commonwealth Financial Systems to report inaccurate or incomplete information about you.

-- Commonwealth Financial Systems may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.
+- Commonwealth Financial Systems cannot threaten or harass you, call repeatedly, swear at you, or publicly publish a list of debtors.

-- Commonwealth Financial Systems must be honest about who they are and what they are attempting to do.
-They must notify you that they are a debt collection agency both orally and in writing.
+- Commonwealth Financial Systems must be honest about who they are and their purpose.
+They must notify you in writing and verbally that they are a debt collection agency.

-- Commonwealth Financial Systems cannot threaten to have you arrested or imprisoned over unpaid debts.
+- Commonwealth Financial Systems cannot threaten to have you arrested or imprisoned for unpaid debts.

 Remove Commonwealth Financial From Your Credit Report Today!